 - Take the syrup off the heat, stir in vanilla extract, and allow it to cool for 10 minutes.

-- Pour into a glass jar and store in the fridge for up to 2 weeks.
+- Pour the syrup into a glass jar and store in the fridge for up to 2 weeks.
 Wait until the syrup is completely cool before closing the jar.

 Would you like to save this recipe?